 The result?
-"People are working differently if they're working from home, and they can feel disengaged if they don't have the personal interaction and access to the information they're used to," says Lee Van Cromvoirt, Senior Product Marketing Manager at OpenTextTM.
+"Now more than ever before, people are working from home, and they can feel disengaged if they don't have the personal interaction and access to the information they're used to," says Lee Van Cromvoirt, Senior Product Marketing Manager at OpenText.
 "The onus is on organizations to provide an infrastructure that drives productivity through better-connected people, content, and systems.
 Performance across the value chain-accompanied by reduced costs and improved customer satisfaction-has a real opportunity to increase with the right steps."